supermemo-wiki/SuperMemo.Wiki/blogs/guillem/learning-as-a-remedy-to-depression.md

 > Article will be incrementally written
 {.is-warning}

-### Bulletpoints to develop
-- Early stages
-	- selective mutism
- 	- own judgement
+## Environment shaping my personality
-	- 6 years going to the psychologist, form 8 to 14 years old.
+Coerced schooling, bullying, selectiv emutism, 6 years going to the psychologist, form 8 to 14 years old.
-- During high school
-	-